Here’s a trade list that gives me an edge. Not only in trading but in business too:

 - Make a lot of money

-Know the rules: good management is the same.
-One of the primary things that my bank manager looks for, before he will loan to my business, is a management team that knows and follows the rules.
-This is as important to him, if not more so, than the underlying value of the loaned against asset.
+Know the rules: proper management is the same.
+One of the primary things that my bank manager looks for before he will loan to my business is a management team that knows and follows the rules; this is as important to him, if not more so than the underlying value of the underlying asset.
 In trading it is no different, management of the rules and strategies needs to be clear and followed.

 Don’t lose money: very obvious in hindsight.
 But in the heat of a trade, patience is not always the first thing that comes to mind.
 Patience is essential, but not to the point of paralysis.
 The oxymoron is that losing money is part of trading.
 After all, trading is a 60% certainty at best.
-The important thing here is only lose what we judge comfortable to lose.
-If we lose more than what is comfortable then refer immediately to ‘know the rules’.
+The important thing here is risk what we judge comfortable to lose.
+If we risk more than what is comfortable, then refer immediately to ‘know the rules’.

 Make a lot of money: this happens automatically if we do the first three consistently.
 It doesn’t happen any other way unless we find ourselves with a lucky lottery ticket.